wumm-project/wumm-project.github.io/TTN.md

        - [Dmitry Kucharavy](https://www.seecore.org/id4.htm) (ML) - key partner
        - **Contributions:** Educational Program Advanced Master of Innovative Design (AMID) at the National Institute of Applied Sciences, Strasbourg 2004 - 2010.
-I participated that program as a teacher-organizer from 2002 to 2010.
+I participated in that program as a teacher-organizer from 2002 to 2010.
        - **Expected Support from the Project:** To be defined